Manipura

 Manipura chakra is shown as having ten petals, bearing the Sanskrit letters ḍa, ḍha, ṇa, ta, tha, da, dha, na, pa, and pha.
 The seed sound in the centre is raṃ.
 The tattva for the element of Fire is shown (here in outline) as a red triangle.

-Manipura (मणिपूर, IAST: ') is the third primary chakra according to Vedic tradition.
+Maṇipūra (मणिपूर, IAST: ') is the third primary chakra according to yogic tradition.

 Description

 Location

-Located above the navel, Manipura translates from Sanskrit as "city of jewels" alternatively translated as "resplendent gem" or "lustrous gem".
-Manipura is often associated with the colors yellow, blue in classical tantra, and red in the Nath tradition.
+Located above the navel, Maṇipūra translates from Sanskrit as "city of jewels" alternatively translated as "resplendent gem" or "lustrous gem".
+Maṇipūra is often associated with the colors yellow, blue in classical tantra, and red in the Nath tradition.

-Manipura is associated with fire and the power of transformation.
+Maṇipūra is associated with fire and the power of transformation.
 It is said to govern digestion and metabolism as the home of Agni and the vital wind Samana Vayu.
 The energies of Prana Vayu and Apana Vayu (inward and outward flowing energy) meet at the point in a balanced system.

-Manipura is the home of the celiac plexus, which innervates most of the digestive system.
+Maṇipūra is the home of the celiac plexus, which innervates most of the digestive system.
 In chakra-based medicine, practitioners work this area to promote healthier digestion, elimination, pancreas-kidney and Adrenal function.
 Weak Agni (fire) in the coeliac plexus leads to incompletely digested food, thoughts and emotions, and is a source of ama (toxicity).

 Appearance

-Manipura is represented with a downward-pointing red triangle, signifying the tattva of fire, within a bright yellow circle, with 10 dark-blue or black petals like heavily laden rain clouds.
+Maṇipūra is represented with a downward-pointing red triangle, signifying the tattva of fire, within a bright yellow circle, with 10 dark-blue or black petals like heavily laden rain clouds.

 The fire region is represented by the god Vahni, who is shining red, has four arms, holds a rosary and a spear.
 Vahni is making the gestures of granting boons, or favors, and dispelling fear.
 Agni is later referenced as well as Hinduism altered over time.